Mark-Cooper-Janssen-Vooles/Todolendar.API/README.md

 ### Tech

-This project is created as a .net web api, using entity framework / swagger / fluent validations / automapper.
+This project is created as a .net web api, using entity framework / swagger / fluent validations / automapper / Json Web Token.

 ### Patterns